-Living with your parents after previously being on your own, having a job and of your own can be a difficult transition.
+Living with your parents after previously being on your own, having a job and life of your own can be a difficult transition.
 You can experience a lot of demands from them while taking care of their financial matters as well as doing the part of being a “breadwinner” in the household.
 In some extreme cases, parents can become very demanding and controlling of your adult life while under their roof.
 This can lead to a more complicated relationship between parent and their now, adult child.
 However, we cannot deny the fact that parents are the most special beings in our life.
 We cannot leave them easily just because we have become adults.
 During adolescence, they were the ones who had been there to support you, love, guide and teach you.
 Without them, you wouldn’t be here reading this article right now.
 If you happen to still be living with them because of financial reasons or just helping them with a health issue, stay confident that you are doing the right thing.
 If you are having issues getting along with your parents as an adult living in their household, keep reading!

 StepsPart 1Part 1 of 5:Respecting your parent’s space